chef/chef-foundation/docs/chef_foundation.md

 The initial version of Chef Foundation will be built and installed as an omnibus package on a host.
 As defined above this package will be used for testing the latest version of Chef in the pipeline along with being included as a base package inside the Chef omnibus package.
 The key point here is that during the Chef omnibus packaging stage, we will require chef-foundation be installed prior running the omnibus commands.
-For more information on thsi process please see the [Hermetic Builds](./hermetic_builds.md) section of this documentation.

 In future iterations Chef Foundation may want to be packaged in a way that can be used as a first class omnibus dependency, rather than a local source.
 This is out of scope currently as it will require changes the omnibus.
 The